 At the end of each quarter, the activity related to denials and revocations is reviewed by designated Retailer Services staff.
 The total number of license application denials is compiled from a report generated by Retailer Services and based on data maintained in the Lottery Operator Gaming System.
 The total number of license revocations is maintained in the Order Tracking Database by Governmental Affairs Division staff.
 The number of denials and revocations are added to obtain the total for the reporting period.

 Data Limitations:

 The report used to calculate this data has well defined parameters.

-Calculation Type: Cumulative
+Calculation Type:

+Cumulative

-New Measure: No
+New Measure:

+No

+Target Attainment:

+Goal A: Lottery

-Strategy A.1.1 Lottery Operations
+Strategy 1.1.1.
+Lottery Operations

-Output Measure A.1.1.c: Dollars Collected Via the Debt Set-off Program (Thousands)
+Output Measure 1.1.1.3: Dollars Collected Via the Debt Set-off Program (Thousands)

 Short Definition:

 This measure reports the amount of money collected for the state of Texas via the Texas Lottery prize payment debt set-off program.
 The Texas Lottery is required by statute to withhold from prize payments certain monies owed to the State by prize winners.

 Purpose/Importance:

 This measure represents the positive impact of that portion of the State Lottery Act which requires the Texas Lottery to ensure delinquent debts to the State of Texas are satisfied prior to the awarding of prize payments to prize winners.
 Source/Collection of Data: